Translate

 The judge misdirected himself in law as to the extent of a landlord's

-damage caused to demised premises by a defect in another
+liability for damage caused to demised premises by a defect in another

 part of same building which is retained under the ownership and